Yasuhiro Kato

+Yasuhiro Kato (加藤 康弘, Katō Yasuhiro) is a Japanese former professional footballer who played as a midfielder.

 Shibamura previously played for Nagano Parceiro in the Japan Football League and Osotspa Saraburi F.C. and the Royal Thai Army in the Thai Premier League.
 In March, 2011 he signed a contract with the Latvian Higher League club FB Gulbene.
 On July 7, 2011, he joined to FK Ventspils.
 In February 2012 he signed a contract with the Ukrainian club FC Hoverla-Zakarpattia Uzhhorod for two years.

 In summer 2015 he joined Slovenian Second League side NŠ Drava Ptuj.